emedware/vue-golden-layout/README.md

 `goldenlayout-base.css` is already integrated to the library.

 ## Usage
 This library integrate a straightforward way bundling with [fuse-box](http://fuse-box.org/).
-If you make a project with this bundler, it will be straight-forward.
+The test is bundled with webpack to make sure it works.

 ```javascript
 import vgl from 'vue-golden-layout'